TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Email/Index.rst

 Email
 =====

 ..  versionadded:: 12.0
     The TCA type :php:`email` has been introduced.
 It replaces the :php:`eval=email` option of TCA type :php:`input`.

+..  versionadded:: 13.0
+    When using the `flex` type, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
+    A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 The TCA type :php:`email` should be used to input values representing email addresses.